edwardbirdlab/BALROG-ISO/README.md

 ### 1. What Data Do I Need?

-BALROG-MON in its current form expects Q20+ Oxford Nanopore Long Read Metagenomic Sequencing.
-BALROG-MON can run in "Assembly-Free" mode or assembles a metagenome using metaFlye, allowing for the analysis of low and high coverage metagenomes.
-BALROG-MON in its standard configuration will require 100GB of RAM.
+BALROG-ISO in its current form expects XXX.
+BALROG-ISO in its standard configuration will require XXXGB of RAM.
 <br />
 <br />
 > [!NOTE]
->**If you would like to run BALROG-MON with older, non-Q20+ Nanopore data, feel free to <a href="https://github.com/edwardbirdlab/HT-BALRROG/issues/new?labels=enhancement&template=feature-request---.md">request feature</a>.**
+>**If you would like to run BALROG-ISO with XXX data, feel free to <a href="https://github.com/edwardbirdlab/HT-BALRROG/issues/new?labels=enhancement&template=feature-request---.md">request feature</a>.**

 ### 2. Dependencies